ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-08-10-chinese-data-cleaning.markdown

   - CS
   - Skills
 ---
-### How to clean Chinese novel data?
+### How to clean Chinese network novel data?
 It is important for **ML** (machine learning) to prepare qualified data.
 After crawling on the internet, it is a must to clean the crawled data to improve the quality of data.
-This blog is an example for Chinese internet novels.
-[More about crawling see my another blog](https://ghost04718.github.io/cs/skills/2024/08/01/selenium-crawl.html).
+This blog is an example for cleaning **Chinese network novels**.
+More about crawling see [my previous blog](https://ghost04718.github.io/cs/skills/2024/08/01/selenium-crawl.html).

 {% highlight python %}
 import re